petrmichal0/goals-2/README.md

 ## Features
 - Add, view, and delete goals.
 - Smooth transitions using modal animations.
-- Responsive UI that works on both Android and iOS.
+- Responsive UI that works on Android.

 ## Installation (for Development)